TurnerMooreDavis/wallet/README.md

   To make use of Wallet, simply install `install rails` create an initial migration `rake db:migrate` and start a server `rails server`  open a web browser and direct it towards `http://localhost:3000/`.

 ###Actions###
-  Wallet has several possible actions, including `create` `update` and `remove` each of these affects a single process, which is either a Deposit or Withdrawal.
+  Wallet has several possible actions, including `create` `update` and `remove` each of these affects a single process, which is either a Deposit or Withd